onesimoh2/ts_find_missing_values_using_autoencoders/README.md

 As you can see this is not so bad aproximation and when the squared average of the errors it gives the number 260.09.

-## USING AN AUTOENCODER TO TRAIN A MODEL EXPEXTED TO BE BETTER AT APROXIMATING THE TEST DATA SET
+## USING AN AUTOENCODER TO TRAIN A MODEL EXPECTED TO BE BETTER AT APROXIMATING THE TEST DATA SET

 All the functions used in this part of the project are in the autoencoder_module.py.